 The more evidence you can give your attorney, the better.
-And evidence has a way of fading as time passes after a car accident, so it’s best to get started right away.
+And evidence has a way of fading as time passes after a car accident in Ann Arbor, so it’s best to get started right away.

-Negotiating a Fair Settlement After an Ann Arbor Auto Accident
+Negotiating a Fair Settlement After an Burns Park Auto Accident